HTTP-RPC/Kilo/README.md

 ```

 ### Typed Result Set Iteration
 The `adapt()` method of `ResultSetAdapter` can be used to support typed iteration of result sets.
-This allows the contents of a result set to be easily consumed by stream operations, among other things.

-For example, the following interface might be used to model the pets results shown in the previous example:
+For example, the following interface might be used to model the results of the pet query shown in the previous section:

 ```java
 public interface Pet {